Michael Buffer: Boxing

 In 1982, Buffer began his career as a ring announcer.
 By 1983, he was announcing all boxing matches promoted by Bob Arum's Top Rank on ESPN, which gave him a national identity at a time when ring announcers were strictly locally hired talent.
 By 1984, Buffer developed the catchphrase "Let's get ready to rumble!" in his announcing, which gained enormous popularity.
 He began the process of obtaining a federal trademark for the phrase in the 1980s, acquiring it in 1992.
 Consequently, Buffer has earned in excess of $400 million with the license for his trademark.

-By the late 1980s, Buffer was the exclusive ring announcer for all bouts in Donald Trump-owned casinos.
-Trump said of Buffer, "He's great, he's the choice, he has a unique ability ...
-I told my people, 'We got to have him.
-Buffer's work was also admired by many boxing greats.
-Sugar Ray Leonard once told Buffer, "When you introduce a fighter, it makes him want to fight."

 In 1991, Buffer signed a deal with HBO and became a permanent ring announcer on World Championship Boxing and on occasion he would sub for Jimmy Lennon Jr. on rival network Showtime on Showtime Championship Boxing and Lennon would occasionally sub for Buffer on HBO as well.

 In 2018, Buffer signed with DAZN to serve as the exclusive ring announcer for all of its boxing broadcasts, which include deals with Matchroom.